Less typing.

 Is it really free?

 Yes — Waffler itself is completely free and open source (MIT licensed).
 You bring your own API key for the speech-to-text service.
-Groq offers a generous free tier that works great for everyday use, so you may not need to pay anything at all.
-If you prefer OpenAI or need higher usage limits, their rates are very affordable — roughly $0.006 per minute of audio.
+We recommend Groq — it has a generous free tier that covers most users, and it's what powers the fastest, highest-quality transcription in Waffler.
+If you prefer OpenAI or need higher limits, OpenAI is supported too at roughly $0.006 per minute of audio.

 Is my data private?